 → A high-functioning board

 A fully committed board that actively fundraises is critical to the success of your campaign.
 Do all of your board members currently make meaningful contributions?
-If your board members aren’t committed enough to make personally meaningful annual contributions to your organization, chances are good they won’t be committed enough to a major campaign.
+If your board members aren’t committed enough to make personally meaningful annual contributions to your organization, chances are good they won’t be committed enough for a major campaign.

 → Effective and willing volunteer leadership